Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Probabilistic temporal ranking

 The first experiment considers a simple grid world, where a Gaussian point attractor is positioned at some unknown location.
 Our goal is to learn a reward model that allows an agent (capable of moving up, down, left and right) to move towards the target location.
 For these experiments, our state is the agent's 2D grid location.

 We generate 5 demonstrations (grid positions) from random starting points, across 100 randomised environment configurations with different goal points.
-We then evaluate performance over 100 trials in each configuration, using a policy obtained through tabular value iteration using the reward model inferred from the 5 demonstrations.
-This policy is optimal, as the target location is known, so for all demonstrations the agent moves directly towards the goal, as illustrated for the sample environment configuration depicted in Fig. \ref{fig:optimal}.
+We then evaluate performance over 100 trials in each configuration, using a policy obtained through tabular value iteration (VI) using the reward model inferred from the 5 demonstrations.
+This policy is optimal, as the target location is known, so for all demonstrations the agent moves directly towards the goal, as illustrated for the sample environment configuration depicted in Figure \ref{fig:optimal}.

-Table \ref{tab:optimal_grid} shows the averaged total returns obtained for trials in environments when rewards are inferred from optimal demonstrations using the probabilistic temporal ranking\footnote{We use PyMC3 \cite{10.7717/peerj-cs.55} (GP-PTR-IRL) to build probabilistic reward models and ADVI \cite{kucukelbir2017automatic} for model fitting.} (GP-PTR-IRL), a Gaussian process maximum entropy approach \cite{levine2011nonlinear} (GP-ME-IRL) and an increasing linear model assumption \cite{angelov2019composing} (GP-LTR-IRL).
+Table \ref{tab:optimal_grid} shows the averaged total returns obtained for trials in environments when rewards are inferred from optimal demonstrations using the probabilistic temporal ranking\footnote{We use PyMC3 \citep{10.7717/peerj-cs.55} (GP-PTR) to build probabilistic reward models and ADVI \citep{kucukelbir2017automatic} for model fitting.} (GP-PTR), a Gaussian process maximum entropy approach \citep{levine2011nonlinear} (GP-ME-IRL) and an increasing linear model assumption \citep{angelov2019composing} (GP-LTR).
 Value iteration is used to find a policy using the mean inferred rewards.

-In the optimal demonstration case, policies obtained using both the maximum entropy and probabilistic temporal ranking approach perform equally well, although the pairwise ranking model assigns more neutral rewards to unseen states (Fig. \ref{fig:optimal}).
+In the optimal demonstration case, policies obtained using both the maximum entropy and probabilistic temporal ranking approach perform equally well, although PTR assigns more neutral rewards to unseen states (Figure \ref{fig:optimal}).
 Importantly, as the proposed model is probabilistic, the uncertainty in predicted reward can be used to restrict a policy to regions of greater certainty by performing value iteration using an appropriate acquisition function instead of the mean reward.
 This implicitly allows for risk-based policies -- by weighting uncertainty higher, we could negate the neutrality of the ranking model (risk-averse).
 Alternatively, we could tune the weighting to actively seek out uncertain regions with perceived high reward (risk-seeking).